benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-5.1.2.functions-arguments-and-scope.md

 If the above MDN article doesn't do it for you, [Todd Motto has another post](https://toddmotto.com/everything-you-wanted-to-know-about-javascript-scope/) that may do the trick.

+In summary, a closure (remember, its a function!) does the following:
+- Uses a variable locally, even though that variable is defined in a parent scope
+- Essentially, it "remembers" the environment in which it was created & can keep using variables from that environment
+  - The "bubble" around it doesn't pop until the function is done with its work

 ## Homework